Estimated reading time: 5 minutes

 6. Manage Employee Performance

-If employees have time to play on the internet they either don’t have enough to do or they are not being managed properly.
+If employees have time to play on the internet, they either don’t have enough to do or are not being managed properly.

 Do performance management training with your managers to get the most out of your employees.

 Find ways to partner with employees to help the organization market products and services.

 For example, ask employees to share information about a new rewards program with their Facebook friends.
 Or ask employees to help with Facebook Marketing.